telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ### Exporting

-The **Export** context menu option allows you to export the captured traffic in various formats such as SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.
+The **Export** context menu option allows you to export the captured traffic in various formats such as SAZ (Fiddler Archive), HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.

 - **Selected sessions**&mdash;Saves and shares all selected sessions.